Z1ngo1/cobol-practice-tasks/TASKS/TASK11-CARD-VALIDATION/README.md

 **Solution:** Verify TRANS-DAILY-INPUT TRANSACTION-AMOUNT is 7 digits at offset 21 (no spaces) Check CARD-MASTER-VSAM-INPUT expiry field is exactly 4 numeric digits in MMYY format

-### Issue 5: Output Files Not Allocated (APRVDD or DECLDD Missing)
+### Issue 5: Output or Input Files Not Allocated

-**Cause:** Delete step failed for APPROVED.FILE or DECLINED.FILE, or output DSN conflict from previous run **Solution:** Verify STEP005 (IEFBR14) completed RC=0 for both APPROVED.FILE and DECLINED.FILE Check both APRVDD and DECLDD DD statements present in STEP010

-### Issue 6: Transactions File Not Found (TRNSDD)

-**Cause:** Z73460.TASK11.TRANS.DAILY not cataloged or wrong DSN
+**Cause:** APPROVED.FILE, DECLINED.FILE not deleted from prior run, or TRANS.DAILY not cataloged
-**Solution:** Verify PS dataset exists: LISTCAT ENTRY(Z73460.TASK11.TRANS.DAILY) Check TRANS-STATUS after OPEN — should be '00', not '35' (file not found)
+**Solution:** Verify IEFBR14 delete step RC=0 for both output files; confirm APRVDD, DECLDD, TRNSDD DD statements present in COMPRUN.jcl; check TRANS-STATUS after OPEN (should be '00', not '35')

-### Issue 7: Wrong Decline Counts in Summary

-**Cause:** Specific reason counters (TOTAL-NOT-FOUND, TOTAL-BLOCKED, TOTAL-EXPIRED) not incremented
-**Solution:** Verify WRITE-DECLINED-TRANS paragraph increments the correct sub-counter based on WS-REASON value after TOTAL-DECLINED increment
-Expected: NOT FOUND=2, BLOCKED=2, EXPIRED=3

 ## Program Output (SYSOUT)